 Seoul, South Korea

 Seoul is a ”must-see”.
-In addition to the almost futuristic part of the city, reminiscent of Hong Kong or Singapore, there are several lovely, old palaces – Kyeongbokgung, Changdeokgung (the Secret Garden) as well as Seoul Tower, and perhaps even the cosy Teddy Bear Museum.
+In addition to the almost futuristic part of the city, reminiscent of Hong Kong or Singapore, there are several lovely, old palaces – Kyeongbokgung, Changdeokgung (the Secret Garden) as well as Seoul Tower, and perhaps even the cozy Teddy Bear Museum.
 The Banpo Bridge is a marvel of engineering and is best viewed at night to appreciate its elegant beauty.
-Yeouido Island houses the famous 63 Building with its 60 storeys and 3 underground floors, and a total height of 250 metres.
+Yeouido Island houses the famous 63 Building with its 60 stories and 3 underground floors, and a total height of 250 meters.
 Then there´s the biking and roller-skating park – great for some outdoor fun and fresh air.
 On the opposite side of the Han River, you can easily visit the areas of Kangbuk and Kangnam by taxi or train.
-Gangnam, the flashy southern district, with its Moonlight Rainbow Fountain, is the trendier and wealthier district, while Gangbok on the northern side is home to the historic centre.
-Both compete for the best views, best shopping, best tourist attractions and nightlife!
+Gangnam, the flashy southern district, with its Moonlight Rainbow Fountain, is the trendier and wealthier district, while Gangbok on the northern side is home to the historic center.
+Both compete for the best views, best shopping, best tourist attractions, and nightlife!
 Capitalism is alive and kicking here.

 Jeju Island, sometimes referred to as South Korea´s Hawaii, is the perfect place to escape from the heat of the city for a couple of days.
 It can be reached by ferry or plane from Seoul, and has become a popular honeymoon destination.
 There are direct flights from a number of Asian cities such as Tokyo, Osaka, Beijing and Shanghai or any of the larger airports serving domestic routes within Korea.
 It hosts approx. 15 million visitors a year and, in past years, 80% of them were Chinese although for various reasons this is declining.
 Although the island is packed with museums and theme parks, many come to enjoy the unique, volcanic landscape around its huge volcano, Hallasan, in the middle of the island.
 It also has a 224 sq. km. tropical rainforest which is now a national park, a stunning coastline, beaches, waterfalls and the longest lava tunnel/tube caves in the world.
 The island has no less than three UNESCO World Heritage Sites.
 15 million visitors can´t be wrong!